dhocker/ahps_web/README.md

 ## Build Environment

 ahps\_web is written in Python 2.7.
 It uses the popular Flask framework.
+Start by installing the python-dev package (e.g. sudo apt-get install python-dev).
+This package is required by some of the dependencies called out in the requirements.txt file.
 A suitable development environment would use virtualenv and virtualenvwrapper to create a working virtual environment.
 The requirements.txt file can be used with pip to create the required virtual environment with all dependencies.
+See readme.txt for additional details.

 ahps\_web was developed using PyCharm CE.
 PyCharm CE is highly recommended.
 However, a good text editor of your choice is all that is really required.